Jan 26, 2022

 - If you register a product with the manufacturer, you’ll be covered for some repairs during a set period.
 They will generally offer incentives for joining.

 - Extended HVAC warranties will include services outside the manufacturer’s warranty.
-What is included in the service will be extended.
-You may be able to find this through a third party.
+What is included in the service will be extended, and you may be able to find this through a third party.

 Does HVAC include plumbing?

 Heating and air conditioning produce water.
 A clogged pipe can lead to algae, mould, or condensation, leading to HVAC and plumbing issues.
-HVAC specialists can usually find issues related to plumbing, but if you have a sewer backup, you will need a plumber to identify and fix issues.
+HVAC specialists can usually find issues related to plumbing, but if you have an accident that involves sewer backup insurance, you will need a plumber to identify and fix any issues.

 Furnace Insurance FAQs